mileswwatkins/pct2stl/README.md

 ## Run

 1. Execute the `pct2stl.sh` script.
-This will output intermediate data files to the `data` directory, most notably a `pct-dem-trimmed.tif` file.
+This will output intermediate data files to the `data` directory, most notably a `pct-dem-trimmed-stretched.tif` file.
-1. Using the DEMto3D QGIS plugin, manually generate an STL file from the `pct-dem-trimmed.tif` file
+1. Using the DEMto3D QGIS plugin, manually generate an STL file from the `pct-dem-trimmed-stretched.tif` file
     - This step needs to be performed manually because the DEMto3D plugin doesn't provide command-line bindings that could be called with [`qgis_process`](https://docs.qgis.org/latest/en/docs/user_manual/processing/standalone.html)
     - Suggested settings for the plugin can be found [here](https://edutechwiki.unige.ch/en/3D_printing_of_digital_elevation_models_with_QGIS#Procedure_for_using_DEMto3D)
     - If using Shapeways for printing the final output in metal, note that they have [a maximum size of 89 x 89 x 100 mm](https://www.shapeways.com/materials/bronze)